Pakistani cricket team in England in 2026

-The Pakistan cricket team is scheduled to tour England in August and September 2026 to play the England cricket team.
-The tour will consist of three Test matches.
-The Test series will form part of the 2025–2027 ICC World Test Championship.
+The Pakistan cricket team toured England in August and September 2026 to play the England cricket team.
+The tour consisted of three Test matches.
+The Test series formed part of the 2025–2027 ICC World Test Championship.
 In July 2025, the England and Wales Cricket Board (ECB) confirmed the fixtures for the tour, as a part of the 2026 home international season.